CoderJae777/Scala/ScalaNotes.md

 [back-to-top](#content-page)

-- enum with only 1 constructor
+- An enum with only 1 constructor can be rewritten as a case class

 ```scala
 enum Person {